Professor-G/MicroLIA/docs/source/Examples.rst

 In this attempt we apply only the blending routine, note that blend_multiplier is set to 1 for the negative class, so as to implement blending for the other class while keeping the original class size the same.
 When the classes are ready for training, simply call the ``create`` method.

-No current options are available for augmenting the validation data, but this can be accomplished manually via the data_augmentation.augmentation function.
+No current options are available for augmenting the validation data, but this can be accomplished manually via the `data_augmentation <https://microlia.readthedocs.io/en/latest/autoapi/MicroLIA/data_augmentation/index.html#MicroLIA.data_augmentation.augmentation>`_ module.

 Optimization
 -----------

-If you know what augmentation procedures are appropriate for your dataset, but don't know what specfic thresholds to apply, you can configure the ``Classifier`` class to identify the optimal augmentation routine to apply.
+If you know what augmentation procedures are appropriate for your dataset, but don't know what specfic thresholds to use, you can configure the ``Classifier`` class to identify the optimal augmentations parameter to apply to your dataset.
 To enable optimization, set ``optimize`` to ``True``.
 MicroLIA supports two optimization options, one is ``opt_aug``, which when set to ``True``, will optimize the augmentation options that have been enabled.
 The class attributes that control the augmentation optimization include:

 -  ``batch_min`` (int): The minimum number of augmentations to perform per image on the positive class, only applicable if opt_aug=True.
 Defaults to 2.